youtube/cobalt/src/cobalt/site/docs/reference/starboard/modules/10/event.md

     kSbEventOnScreenKeyboardInvalidTicket.
 *   `kSbEventTypeAccessibilityCaptionSettingsChanged`

-    One or more of the fields returned by SbAccessibilityGetCaptionSettings has changed.
+    SB_HAS(ON_SCREEN_KEYBOARD) One or more of the fields returned by SbAccessibilityGetCaptionSettings has changed.

 ## Typedefs ##